 Get the Recipe: Irish Blaa

-- 1 tsp Active Dry or Instant Yeast, not rapid or quick-rising
+- 1 teaspoon Active Dry or Instant Yeast

-- 1 1/2 Tbsp shortening, recommended for best results, but you can substitute an equal amount of butter (8g)
+- 1 1/2 Tablespoon (8 g) shortening, recommended for best results, but you can substitute an equal amount of butter

 - In a large bowl or the bowl of a stand mixer fitted with a kneading hook, add the lukewarm water.
 Sprinkle in the yeast and the white sugar.
 Stir and let stand 5 minutes.
 Add the salt and shortening, along with 1 1/2 cups of the flour.
 Mix to combine well, scraping down the bowl to incorporate the flour, if necessary.
 Begin adding the last 1 cup of flour in small increments, mixing well between each addition, until the dough wraps the kneading hook and cleans the bowl.
 The dough may be a bit sticky still at the bottom of the bowl, but resist the urge to add too much flour in the bowl.
 You can always add a bit more on the counter.